Rating:

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient lists oatmeal… a whole-grain product made from coarsely ground oats.
-Oatmeal is naturally rich in B-vitamins, fiber and is also (unlike many other grains) gluten-free.
+The fourth ingredient lists oatmeal, a whole-grain product made from coarsely ground oats.
+Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.